 Studio Weave is a young and energetic architecture practice working on a diverse mix of projects across the country.
 Their work ranges from furniture and exhibition design, through shelters, follies and buildings, to urban landscapes and urban planning.
 They have experience of working with both public and private clients and in collaboration with a diverse network of craftspeople.

-Since setting up in 2006 Studio Weave have delivered a number of award-winning projects including ‘The Longest Bench’, a seafront regeneration scheme in Littlehampton, West Sussex; ‘Freya and Robin’, two allegorical pavilions peering over Kielder Water in Northumberland; and the ‘Floating Cinema’, a project for the Olympic Delivery Authority to transform a canal boat into a travelling host for film screenings.
+Since setting up in 2006, Studio Weave has delivered a number of award-winning projects including ‘The Longest Bench’, a seafront regeneration scheme in Littlehampton, West Sussex; ‘Freya and Robin’, two allegorical pavilions peering over Kielder Water in Northumberland; and the ‘Floating Cinema’, a project for the Olympic Delivery Authority to transform a canal boat into a travelling host for film screenings.

 Studio Weave begin every project with an extremely open mind and love working closely with everyone surrounding a project to create something unique to them.
 They think of every proposal as a transformation, as opposed to a static new reality, and aim to share the rich coexistence of traces of old with the blossoming of new through telling and illustrating an experiential narrative.

 Willis Newson is a leading Bristol-based independent arts consultancy specialising in creative approaches to improving health and wellbeing.
-It develops public art strategies for new builds and refurbishments, develops and manages public art plans and public engagement programmes, delivers training for artists and performers in healthcare settings and provides advice and guidance on the design and implementation of projects to promote healthy environments and improve health and wellbeing.
+It develops & delivers public art strategies for new builds and refurbishments, manages public engagement programmes, offers an affordable design service for healthcare and provides advice and guidance on using art & design to create healthy environments.

 University Hospitals Bristol NHS Foundation Trust

 Above & Beyond